reactabular/reactabular/docs/column-definition/cell.md

-In addition to `header` customization, it's essential to define how the data should map to content.
+In addition to `header` customization, it's essential to define how the rows should map to content.
 This is achieved through `cell` fields.

 ## **`cell.property = <string>`**

 You should define `cell.property` at minimum.
-It maps a field from `data` into something you can display to the user.
+It maps a field from `rows` into something you can display to the user.

 **Example:**